If you’re looking to get your forklift license, now is a great time.

 Now that you understand the job requirements, the next steps are the same as they are for any other kind of job.

-That is, you've got to get a resume together, find a place that's hiring, apply, and interview.
+That is, you’ve got to get a resume together, find a hiring place, apply, and interview.

 Some types of companies that hire forklift drivers are: